-A little in-depth education and a few easy-to-do actions with regards to the many forms of sugar we consume can help us make wise choices with all the sweet stuff – both during holiday times and throughout the year.
+A little in-depth education and a few easy-to-do actions with regard to the many forms of sugar we consume can help us make wise choices with all the sweet foods and beverages – both during holiday times and throughout the year.

 The #1 Worst Sugar to Consume

 Let’s get the really bad news out of the way first.
 One of the worst substances you can consume for your health can be summed up in four words: high fructose corn syrup.

-Indulging in too much of any kind of substance that breaks down quickly into glucose is going to tax your body, and we will get into that in more detail a little later in this article.
+When the cravings hit, indulging in too much of any kind of substance that breaks down quickly into glucose is going to tax your body.
+We will get into that in more detail a little later in this article.

 High Fructose Corn Syrup (HFCS), however, is a particularly nasty form of sugar because of the way it is processed and what kinds of products are used to create it.